All the BIOFACH Congress topics and forums

 The Politics Forum will draw attention to topics that have a direct effect on the framework conditions created for the organic food industry.
 Industry players, politicians and representatives from state organizers are invited to express and discuss their points of view – because it’s clear to us that regardless of whether you’re a famer, a manufacturer, an importer, a regular retailer, a trade or a specialist store, you need stable and reliable framework conditions to face the challenges of the future.

-The relevant laws (e.g. national and EU organic legislation) and organic action plans and programmes play a crucial role here.
-International agreements such as the US-EU Organic Equivalency Agreement, which was signed at BIOFACH exactly five years ago, and agreements like TTIP, which will ultimately determine general policies for international trade, are also influential.
+The relevant laws (e.g. national and EU organic legislation) and organic action plans and programmes as well as international bilateral agreements play a crucial role here.
 You can expect critical, controversial and constructive discussions on current political topics affecting the organic industry at the Politics Forum.

 The Science Forum offers a platform for dialogue between scientists, practitioners and advisors.
 Research projects have to be adapted to practice, and research findings have to be communicated and discussed with the industry.
 What actually results from research findings and how can they be incorporated in practice.
 Discussions on problems and research findings, especially findings from the areas of processing, trade, food quality and marketing, are what we require here.